San Marco Museum tickets

 - Citizens aged 18 to 25 years old, from the European Union or from non-EU states subject to reciprocity

-Free admission (visitors must pay a pre-ordered ticket in order to skip the lines):
+Free admission (visitors must pay a pre-booking fee in order to skip the lines):

 - Children under 18 (children under 12 must be accompanied by an adult)